rotaract/rotaract-family/README.md

 ![Screenshot of theme 'Rotaract Family'](preview.webp)

+## Features

+1. **Performance**
+   The design itself is optimized for performance and compression.
+This makes your pages load even faster.
+2. **Customization**
+   Change layouts, colors and menus with just few clicks.
+3. **Responsiveness**
+   No matter what device, your website automatically adapts
+4. **Logo Editor**
+   Design your club logo the easy way.
+For Rotaract, Interact and Rotary!
+5. **Data Protection**
+   Important requirements of the DSG-VO are fulfilled.
+6. **Compatibility**
+   Compatible with all plugins available in Rotaract Hosting.
+And many more in the future!
+7. **Multilingualism**
+   Translations available for English and German.

+*Are you missing any features or languages?
+Feel free telling us and [open a new issue](https://github.com/rotaract/rotaract-family/issues/new) describing your ideas.*

 ## Installation

 This theme is already available for German Rotaract clubs, districts and projects.
 Beyond that it is easy to setup on any WordPress project.